TeamSpeak launches tournament edition for online, LAN, and virtual esports events

 Meanwhile, iRacing, the official racing simulation portal, is also using TeamSpeak Tournament Edition and the TST Platform.
 Also reacting to the coronavirus, iRacing is bringing the world’s top motorsports teams and brands online in virtual car racing competitions.
 Partnering with the industry’s recognized names like eNASCAR, eIndyCar, and others, iRacing is leveraging TeamSpeak’s voice technology and services, beginning with the 2020 season.

-The plan at iRacing is to reach more than two million virtual spectators per race in livestreams, and millions more via live TV broadcasts on Fox Sports and NBC Sports.
+The plan at iRacing is to reach more than 2 million virtual spectators per race in livestreams, and millions more via live TV broadcasts on Fox Sports and NBC Sports.

 New advisers